Freely adding one layer of quantifiers to a Boolean doctrine: Preliminaries

+We mention that, in general, the quantifier completion of a Boolean doctrine $\P$ differs from the existential completion (in the sense of \cite{Trotta2020}) of $\P$ as a primary doctrine; for the comparison we refer to \cite[Rem.~5.9]{AbbadiniGuffanti}.

-\begin{corollary}[{\cite[Corollary~4.23]{AbbadiniGuffanti}}] The forgetful functor from the category of first-order Boolean doctrines over a small base category to the category of Boolean doctrines over a small base category has a left adjoint. \end{corollary}
+\begin{corollary}[{\cite[Cor.~5.5]{AbbadiniGuffanti}}] The forgetful functor from the category of first-order Boolean doctrines over a small category to the category of Boolean doctrines over a small base has a left adjoint. \end{corollary}